 Your body is amazing, it gives lots of feedback!
-Bleeding after an increase in activity can be a way your body reminds you that you are still healing, gently telling you to slow down a bit so you can fully recover.
+Bleeding after an increase in activity is one way your body reminds you that you are still healing, gently telling you to slow down a bit so you can fully recover.

 (also known as estrogen withdrawal bleeding or breakthrough bleeding)